U.S. court blocks sales of Bayer's dicamba herbicide

 Bayer’s genetically engineered soy seeds are designed to be resistant to dicamba.

-Reporting by Sabahatjahan Contractor and Rama Venkat in Bengaluru, Editing by Sherry Jacob-Phillips
+Reporting by Sabahatjahan Contractor and Rama Venkat in Bengaluru; Editing by Sherry Jacob-Phillips and Arun Koyyur